Pediatric Sedation Program at Georgia Regents Medical Center

 The nurse assisting with the pre-sedation evaluation will provide more specific guidelines based on patient safety standards.

-The Georgia Regents Medical Center Pediatric Sedation Team is available to answer any questions you have about the guidelines, as well as any other questions you might have about your child’s procedure.
+The Pediatric Sedation Team at the Children’s Hospital of Georgia is available to answer any questions you have about the guidelines, as well as any other questions you might have about your child’s procedure.

 If you need any further information concerning your child’s sedation procedure, please do not hesitate to contact us at 706-721-KIDS (5437).